amusecode/amuse/doc/design/packages.rst

     data io and model and all base classes can be found in this package.

-amuse.legacy
+amuse.community
-    Contains the code the **Legacy Codes** layer.
-The legacy codes can be found in this package as well as support code for generating the script to legacy code messaging framework.
+    Contains the code the **Community Codes** layer.
+The community codes can be found in this package as well as support code for generating the script to legacy code messaging framework.